Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    1. **src/data/download-data.R**: Download observational data from GBIF to the data folder; note by default the data files that are downloaded by this script are _not_ under version control
+   2. **src/data/data-gbif-qa.R**: Run quality assurance on downloaded data, to ensure observations fall within geographic area of interest, in this case, North America
-   2. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables
+   3. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/wc2-1 directory)
-   3. **src/data/data-gbif-qa.R**: Run quality assurance on downloaded data, to ensure observations fall within geographic area of interest, in this case, North America
+   4. **src/data/prep-forecast-data.R**: Download monthly climate data for ensemble of forecast climate models and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/ensemble sub-directories)
 2. Preparing R scripts for analyses of individual species
    1. **src/bash/build-scripts-model.sh**: bash shell scripts to build species distribution models for individual species; one script is built for each